 The value of cross-border supervisory cooperation and information sharing stems from several factors.
 For instance, as noted in Chapter 2, internationally active financial groups often centralise their use of critical services via an intra-group service provider, such as a service company, which enters into contractual arrangements with third-party service providers on the group's behalf and then cascades the relevant services to group entities.
-This approach can bring benefits to financial institutions, for instance, in a resolution scenario.
-However, it also means that financial authorities responsible for supervising the financial group's entities around the world may have less visibility of the critical services that those entities receive, the third-party service providers they receive them from, or the group's business continuity plans should these third-party service providers experience disruption or failure.
+This approach can bring benefits to financial institutions, for instance, in a resolution scenario.53 However, it also means that financial authorities responsible for supervising the financial group's entities around the world may have less visibility of the critical services that those entities receive, the third-party service providers they receive them from, or the group's business continuity plans should these third-party service providers experience disruption or failure.

-Likewise, some third-party service providers provide services from different jurisdictions to those where their financial institution's customers operate, or from multiple jurisdictions.
+Likewise, some third-party service providers supply services from different jurisdictions to those where their financial institution's customers operate, or from multiple jurisdictions.
 Divergences in legal and regulatory requirements and expectations, although inevitable in some cases, can increase compliance costs for service providers and even impact negatively on the resilience of their services.
 Moreover, where services are provided in a standardised way across jurisdictions, there can be efficiencies in financial authorities exchanging information about assurance and monitoring activities that they, or the financial institutions they supervise, undertake on service providers.

 Finally, cross-border supervisory cooperation and information sharing can help financial authorities respond more effectively to incidents at a service provider that disrupt financial institutions in multiple jurisdictions.
 In particular, this is the case where the incident involves systemic third-party dependencies or poses potential systemic risks in multiple jurisdictions.
 For instance, there can be benefits if financial authorities exchange information about the disruption in real time or discuss remediation or risk mitigation carried out by them and/or financial institutions in their jurisdictions.
+Still, the potential benefits of real-time information exchange must be balanced against any downside resource impact this may have on financial institutions who may still be in the midst of incident response.